SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 before using ``!`` to force-unwrap its value.
 For more about the ``if`` statement, see :doc:`ControlFlow`.

+..
+FIXME: writing foo! means that you know foo won't be nil, and you can convince another person, but you can't encode that proof into the type system in a way the compiler understands.
+   It's also used when a nil value indicates a catastrophic error, like loading a resource from withit the app bundle.

 Instead of writing the optional's name twice, a simpler way to access the value of an optional is to use :newTerm:`optional binding`.